ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The handler expects a GET request.

-In addition to what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, the handler verifies that the requesting client is a current member of the group.
+In addition to what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, the handler verifies that the requesting Client is a current member of the group.
 If the verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying the current status of the group, i.e., active or inactive.
 The payload of the response is formatted as defined in {{sec-status}}.